Puerto Rican Fiestas Patronales: Celebrating Culture and Community

 La Campechada

 La Campechada is like the Comic-Con of Puerto Rican art and culture.
 This festival brings together artists, performers, musicians, actors, and even puppeteers to educate the public about Puerto Rican art and culture.
-Held at various times throughout the year, it features an Artisan Fair, Book Fair, and Art Fair, along with guided walks, conferences, workshops, live drawing, and theatrical performances.
+Held at various times throughout the year, it features an Artisan Fair, Fair, and Art Fair, along with guided walks, conferences, workshops, live drawing, and theatrical performances.

 La Campechada Features: